lwiedenhoeft/gatsby-starter-lumen/content/posts/2020-12-23---python-testcontainers.md

 ---
 ## Introduction

-The aim of this project is to POC the use of [testcontainers-python](https://testcontainers-python.readthedocs.io/en/latest/) for integration testing python code.
+The intention of this post is to test the use of [testcontainers-python](https://testcontainers-python.readthedocs.io/en/latest/) for integration tests in python code.
-The project aims to demonstrate the following:
+This post tries to demonstrate:

-1. Integration of testcontainers-python with [behave](https://behave.readthedocs.io/en/latest/) (or similar python Cucumber port).
+1. Integration of testcontainers-python with [behave](https://behave.readthedocs.io/en/latest/).
-2. The spinning up of a generic container - running RabbitMQ in this case.
+2. The start of a generic container - in this example RabbitMQ.
-3. Waiting for the application running in the container to finish initializing.
+3. Await the app running in the container to finish initializing.
-4. Interacting with the application running inside the test container.
+4. Reach out to the app running inside the test container.

 ## Running

-To run the project code and the associated integration tests, initialize a virtual environment.
+To run the code and the linked integration tests, create a virtual environment.
 ```bash
     $ python3 -m venv ./.venv
     $ source .venv/bin/activate
     $ pip install -r requirements.txt
 ```
-It is assumed that docker will have been installed and is running on the machine being used.
+We assume that docker has been installed and is running.

 ### simple_http_server.py

-`simple_http_server.py` is the simple application that is being tested.
-It is a very simple web server that returns 'Hello, world!' in response to `GET` requests and adds the contents of the request body to RabbitMQ when a `POST` request is received.
+`simple_http_server.py` is the application we want to test.
+It is a simplistic web server that delivers a 'Hello, world!' string in reply to `GET` requests and pushes the content of the request to RabbitMQ when a `POST` request is received.

-To manually test the application, spin up a docker container running RabbitMQ:
+To test the application, start a docker container running RabbitMQ:
 ```bash
     $ docker run -d --hostname my-rabbit -p 15672:15672 -p 5672:5672 --name some-rabbit rabbitmq:3.8.3-management
 ```
-Run the simple web server specifying the http port to listen for requests on and the rabbit port to send messages on:
+Run the webserver specifying a port to receive requests and the RabbitMQport to send messages to:
 ```bash
     $ source .venv/bin/activate
     (.venv) $ python3 simple_http_server.py 8082 5672
 ```
-Interact with the web server using cURL:
+Communicate with the webserver via cURL:
 ```bash
     $ curl http://localhost:8082
       Hello, world!